Higher U(1)-gerbe connections in geometric prequantization: Examples

-Here we have added at the bottom the map to the differential concretification of the transgressed moduli stack of fields, according to example \ref{TheModuliOfCircleConnections}.
-As indicated, this exhibits $G$ as fibered over its homotopy quotient by its adjoint action.
-The D-brane inclusion $Q \to G$ in the diagram is the homotopy fiber over a full point of $G/\!/_{\mathrm{ad}}G$ precisely if it is a conjugacy class of $G$, hence a ``symmetric D-brane'' for the WZW model.
-In summary this means that this single diagram exhibiting WZW prequantum-2-states as slice maps encodes all the WZW D-brane data as discussed in the literature \cite{Gawedzki04}.
-In particular, in \cite{FiorenzaSatiSchreiberCS} we showed that the transgression of these prequantum 2-states $\Psi$ to prequantum 1-states over the loop group $L G$ naturally encodes the anomaly cancellation of the open bosonic string in the presence of D-branes (the Kapustin-part of the Freed-Witten-Kapustin quantum anomaly cancellation).
+In the lower part of the above diagram, on the left we are displaying the case of a ``symmetric D-brane'' for the WZW model: the homotopy fiber over a point of the projection map $G\to G/\!/_{\mathrm{ad}}G$, i.e., in more classical terms, the inclusion of a conjugacy class in $G$.
+On the right lower part of the diagram we have the identification of the quotient stack $G\to G/\!/_{\mathrm{ad}}G$ with the stack of $G$-connections on $S^1$ and the way this fits the fiber integration description of the WZW connection.
+In summary this means that this single diagram exhibiting WZW prequantum-2-states as slice maps encodes all the WZW D-brane data as discussed in the literature \cite{alekseev-schomerus,Gawedzki05,GaRe}.

-Notice that in \cite{Meinrenken} it is shown that the ring of positive energy representations of the loop group of $G$ is generated by the push-forward in K-theory of these twisted bundles over conjugacy classes of $G$.
-Taken together this provides at least some aspects of an answer to the question in \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization}, concerning a higher stacky refinement of the geometric construction of loop group representation theory.
+\begin{remark} In \cite{Meinrenken} it is shown that the ring of positive energy representations of the loop group of $G$ is generated by the push-forward in K-theory of the twisted bundles $\Psi$ over conjugacy classes of $G$, while in \cite{FiorenzaSatiSchreiberCS} we showed that the transgression of the prequantum 2-states $\Psi$ to prequantum 1-states over the loop group $L G$ naturally encodes the anomaly cancellation of the open bosonic string in the presence of D-branes (the Kapustin-part of the Freed-Witten-Kapustin quantum anomaly cancellation).
+Taken together this provides at least some aspects of an answer to the question in \ref{TheNeedForHigherPrequantumGeometryFromExtendedLocalGeometricQuantization}, concerning a higher stacky refinement of the geometric construction of loop group representation theory. \end{remark}

-We may now study the quantomorphism 2-group of $\nabla_{\mathrm{WZW}}$, def. \ref{HigherQuantomorphismGroupInIntroduction}, on these 2-states, hence, in the language of twisted cohomology, the 2-group of twist automorphism.
-First, one sees that by inspection that this is the action that integrates and globalizes the D-brane gauge transformations which are familiar from the string theory literature, where the local connection 1-form $A$ on the twisted bundle is shifted and the local connection 2-form on the prequantum bundle transforms as
+We can now look at the quantomorphism 2-group of $\nabla_{\mathrm{WZW}}$, or, in the language of twisted K-theory, to the 2-group of twist automorphism.
+By the explicit description of local data for twisted unitary bundles with connections, one immediately sees that the infinitesimal action of quantomorphisms of WZW on the pre quantum 2-states are precisely the D-brane gauge transformations which are familiar from the string theory literature.
+Namely, the infinitesimal action is locally given by a real valued 1-form $\lambda$ acting on the local connection 1-form $A$ on the twisted bundle and on the local connection 2-form on the WZW prequantum bundle as